 - Clicks + Hold: You can configure “Clicks” and “Hold” Option at the same time

-In the end, I put the buttons in that disk case I told before, and this are the results:
+In the end, I put the buttons in the disk case and these are the results:

-I don’t know if I was clear enought in this HowTo, I will re-check this sometime.
+I don’t know if I was clear enough in this HowTo, I will re-check this in some time.

 If you liked this, have any correction or advice, please leave a comment! čśë